College parties: Where's my invitation?

 College may also offer a great opportunity to learn skills such as time management.
 A healthy extracurricular life may help balance the stresses of school, but for some people, learning to keep that balance is difficult.
 Maintaining a schedule for school, work, and play may help ensure that you make time for all of these activities.
 Try exploring a variety of different social activities and you may find that the party scene is just one of many ways to stay entertained.
 See the Related Q&As below for additional ideas.

 Hopefully using some of these tips will help you make new connections, but if you continue to feel unsatisfied or out of the social loop, consider talking to a professional who may be able to help you sort through your feelings.
-Students at Columbia can contact Counseling and Psychological Services at x4-2878.
+Students at Columbia can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Other resources may include a campus ministry, career centers, and even your professors or peers who may have personal experiences similar to yours.

 The bottom line is that meaningful friendships don't materialize overnight.
 Your friendships at home took time to develop as will the new ones you make at college.
 Sticking your neck out, as scary as it may seem, may be the best way to get the ball rolling.
 Your enthusiasm and openness to meeting new people is a great characteristic, so remain confident and you might be surprised how things fall into place.